 A cancer that is vulnerable may appear tough on the outside, but its weakened core will need to be protected.
 Their environment is as dynamic and ever-changing as the ocean.
 Like the ocean, the Moon in Cancer is prone to ebb and flow of mood, and like the sea serpent in dreams and fantasies, they can become overwhelmed by their own emotions and then find themselves emotionally depleted and dry when the tide goes out.
 The Cancerian is sensitive to the ebb and flow of growth cycles and is psychically attuned to life’s natural cycle, feeling drawn to repeat the same patterns over and over again.

-The Moon in Cancer holds a full container of memories and emotional experiences; there is a deep longing to be nurtured and protected but powerful needs also represent the danger of becoming overly dependent on others for emotional support.
-A number of these natives are afraid of loneliness and isolation and need the support of others.
-There is a strong need to bind people close, which sometimes leads to subtle manipulation that elicits both sympathy and protection.
+With the Moon in Cancer, their emotional storehouse is bursting at the seams.
+Luna Cancerians want desperately to be cared for and protected, but their strong needs also pose a risk of becoming emotionally dependent on others.
+A number of these natives fear loneliness and isolation and require the support of others; there is also a strong desire to bind people together, which can lead to subtle manipulation that elicits both sympathy and protection.